john-yohan-park/Craigslist_Scraper/README.md

     - Don't forget to put single quotes around `ITEM NAME`:)
 - returns list of searched cities & list of URLs for posts that have the item you're looking for

-Fork or Clone this repo and narrow down the list of cities searched or mod it any way you'd like :)
+Fork or clone this repo and narrow down the list of cities searched or mod it any way you'd like :)